Whose pipe is it?

 Homeowner's responsibility

-• the pipe between your home and the street boundary (the supply pipe)
+• The pipe between your home and boundary of your property, known as the supply pipe.

 If your supply pipe runs through someone else's property, it's still your responsibility.